WEC-Sim/WEC-Sim/source/code_structure.rst

 Code Structure
 ==============
 This section provides a description of the WEC-Sim source code and its structure.
-For more information about WEC-Sim's code structure, refer to the :ref:`webinars:WEC-Sim Code Structure`.
+For more information about WEC-Sim's code structure, refer to the :ref:`webinars:WEC-Sim Code Structure` webinar.

 WEC-Sim Source Code